Animesh1138/SignLanguage/README.md

 Siddhant Pandey  -> Html & Css

 And a lot of discussions at different moments in making ok this project which remains uncounted :).

+hi how are you
+hi how are you